GWeindel/hmp/README.md

 ## Comparing with ground truth

 As we simulated the data we have access to the ground truth of the underlying generative events.
-We can then compare the average stage durations compared to the one estimated by _hsmm_mvpy_.
+We can then compare the average stage durations compared to the one estimated by HMP-MVpy.
 As in the beginning, this code is specific to the case where you simulate data.

 ```python